 Having trouble finding the right suit for you?
 Check out our Caving Suit buyers guide.

 Insulating Socks– This is an area where your sock choice matters.
 You’ll be on your feet almost the entire time in the cave.
-Hiking socks with proper cushioning make a great choice.
+Hiking or thermal socks with proper cushioning make a great choice.
 If you know that you’re going to get wet, then socks made of neoprene are a great choice as well.

 Multiple Lighting Sources– Caving headlamps work best for caving, and make sure that your source attaches firmly onto your helmet.
 You also want to have a backup lighting source, such as a second headlamp or a flashlight.